alexlazar123/Password-Generator/README.md

 I wanted to build a tool that's actually useful.
 This was my second small project and I tried to make it look decent while keeping the code straightforward.

 ## 🚀 Running the Project
-Link to run the password generator below
+Link to run the password generator below:

 [https://soft-truffle-efe134.netlify.app/](https://soft-truffle-efe134.netlify.app/)